 Man of bronze.
 He was so weak and liable to wounds, that he had no choice but to encase his heart in brass, and then dig out from that carapace all that was soft and human.
 Why wonder that what he made of himself should ring so hollow?
 Since he shuddered at the least touch, he had to muffle himself so that mere life wouldn’t deafen him.
 Some people have to hollow out their hearts to gain the nerve to commit a titanic crime, and some just to keep up a lean subsistence.

-How could the strong, who are so proud of how much their strength is able to shoulder, guess how much weaklings have to brave in order to bear the weight of their own weakness?
+How could the strong, who are so proud of how much their strength can shoulder, guess how much weaklings have to brave just to bear the weight of their own weakness?
 The poor frail people, who have souls of porcelain, but long to be admired like marble.
 They must be tenacious of life, who find the flask dry but go on pouring from it from day to dismal day.

-The true test of courage comes when your luck runs out, when there is nothing left to fight for but you still have to see it through to the end, and you’re left alone in the night with your despair, like Antony abandoned by his god.
+The true test of courage comes when your luck runs out, when nothing remains to fight for but you still have to see it through to the end, and you’re left alone in the night with your despair, like Antony abandoned by his god.

 Frailty may make people firm and timidity may make them bold.